Quiet Princeton

 We will continue to promote voluntary change by residents, encouraging them to convert to our recommended “Quiet Landscaping” practices.

-“Quiet Landscaping” offers ways to make your neighborhood quieter.
-See “Quiet Landscaping”
+• “Quiet Landscaping” on this website offers ways to make your garden and your neighborhood quieter.

 The idea that leafblowers save time – which is the one and only argument for using them – is outrageous, since it implies that the time stolen from the rest of us is worthless.